Intracerebroventricular injection: Pain Management

-Intracerebroventricular injection has also been historically used for pain management.
-These procedures are primarily focused on refractory head and facial pain, peripheral nerve injury, and other persistent pain conditions.
+Intracerebroventricular injection has also been used for pain management.
+Several studies of refractory head and facial pain, peripheral nerve injury, and other persistent pain conditions have been completed.

-Six patients with either refractory trigeminal neuralgia or cluster headaches were treated with an ICV opiate infusion pump.
+In one study, six patients with either refractory trigeminal neuralgia or cluster headaches were treated with an ICV opiate infusion pump.
 Visual analog scores (VAS) were obtained before and after injection to measure effectiveness.
 When compared, VAS scores improved from an average of 7.8 to 2.8 after the procedure.
 Most complications that occurred from this procedure consisted of nausea and drowsiness.
 These symptoms went away after the pump was adjusted.
 ICV pumps are typically kept in and replaced every four to five years, making the procedure ideal for patients with chronic pain.

 The CTK 01512-2 peptide toxin can act as a voltage-gated calcium channel (VGCC) blocker.
 In previous studies, it was shown to have a prolonged effect on preventing and reducing the processing of harmful stimuli by the central nervous system and peripheral nervous system.
 To strengthen this finding, the CTK 01512-2 toxin was tested on two models of persistent pain.
 These models include chronic post-ischemia pain (CPIP) and paclitaxel-induced peripheral neuropathy.
 Additionally, the peptide was injected using three routes of administration: intravenous, intrathecal, and intracerebroventricular.
 This approach is beneficial for patients who do not respond to traditional pain management approaches.
 This also addresses the side effects that occur when using opioid agents.
 The results of this study showed that pain-reducing effects were observed with all three methods of administration.

 The drugs gabapentin and pregabalin have long since been used for the treatment of neuropathic pain conditions.
 The mechanism behind the effectiveness of these drugs is not fully known.
 However, gabapentin and pregabalin were demonstrated to have supraspinal-mediated analgesic effects after peripheral nerve injury.
 This is due to the noradrenergic pain inhibitory system that is employed by these drugs, coupled with spinal receptors that produce analgesic effects.
 The results of this study indicate that ICV injection of these drugs decreases thermal and mechanical hypersensitivity in a murine chronic pain model that has partial ligation of the sciatic nerve.